 Our semiannual Journal is sent to members on request.
 It contains academic and technical articles on population sustainability by Population Matters experts and other contributors.
 The practicability of substituting present energy consumption with renewables and the implications this has on sustainable population numbers are ongoing themes.
 The journal also carries reviews of significant books.

 Some of the more significant articles from past issues of the Journal are listed below.
-The full contents of all issues of the journal back to 2002 can be found elsewhere on this site.

 - Smail, J. Kenneth, Andrew Ferguson and Eric Rimmer - Three Short Pieces on Fertility